bkoropoff/chorus/doc/keymap.md

 # Keymaps

-The `keymap` module declaratively defines key mappings.
+The `chorus.keymap` module declaratively defines key mappings.
 Nested tables with option and prefix inheritance let you create concise configurations, but flat syntax (or a combination) is also available if readability is more important.